-- In other words 1 in every 100 people seek professional treatment for drug addiction.
+- In other words 1 in every 100 people seek professional treatment for a substance addiction.

-The reality is that people don’t walk around openly admitting to being addicts and what know is that addiction is prevalent across a broad range of “socially accepted” and widely used substances (alcohol, prescription drugs, etc).
+The reality is that people don’t walk around openly admitting to being addicted to drugs and alcohol and what know is that addiction is prevalent across such a broad range of “socially accepted” and widely used substances (alcohol, prescription drugs).

 Furthermore many individuals don’t see their addiction as a problem as they benchmark their use against “the norms” that make sense to themselves as individuals and not by what defines addiction.

 The Merriam Webster Dictionary Definition : “A compulsive need for and use of a habit-forming substance”.

 In most addiction literature it is defined as a “brain disease” whereby “mind altering” chemicals in addictive drugs “reprogram” long lasting and even permanent changes to the brain function that lead to potential harmful and often self-destructive, behaviours.